Alex Kirilloff Player Props: Twins vs. Guardians

-The Minnesota Twins, including Alex Kirilloff (.367 slugging percentage in past 10 games, including zero homers), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Target Field, Thursday at 7:40 PM ET.
+Alex Kirilloff -- with a slugging percentage of .276 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Aaron Civale on the hill, on June 2 at 8:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Astros.
+In his most recent appearance, he went 1-for-3 with an RBI against the Guardians.

 Alex Kirilloff Game Info & Props vs. the Guardians